soonuse/serial_console_for_switch/README.md

 -   See [stm32_joystick_for_nintendo_switch](https://github.com/soonuse/stm32_joystick_for_nintendo_switch.git) for more information of frame protocol.
 2. Connect the board to your PC with a serial cable.
 3. Connect the board to your Switch using a USB cable.
 The USB port of switch is type C therefore your might connect Switch to your board with a USB type C converter.
-4. Open this software and open the serial port:
+4. Open the software [SerialConsole](https://github.com/soonuse/serial_console_for_switch/releases) then choose and open a serial port:
 -   Port: COM port for your board
 -   Baud: 115200
 5. Then click the button "Open"